 When the page is returned to school, we have a heartfelt class discussion.
 Students are proud to share, and intrigued by other stories.

 These pages make a lovely display in the classroom or hallway.
 Afterwards, I bind the pages to create a class book.
 We keep this in our classroom library, and younger siblings love to read them in the years to come.
 Many will exclaim “I remember when my brother did this project at home!”

 This is a free download if you’d like to try it with your class.
 The parent information and book cover are included as well.

 MORE SOCIAL EMOTIONAL LEARNING RESOURCES

-If you are looking for more lessons about kindness, you can check out the unit from The Kindness Classroom.
+If you are looking for more lessons about kindness, you can check out UNIT 8 from The Kindness Classroom.
 It is a year long curriculum to teach a number of essential social skills.
 See the topics below, and click HERE to see LOTS of pictures, sample lessons and free resources in the preview!